Injuries of the Spinal Cord and Vertebrae

 Ligaments may be loosened so much that the vertebrae move freely.
 These injuries are considered unstable.
 When vertebrae move, they can compress the spinal cord or its blood supply and damage spinal nerve roots.
 An unstable injury to the spine may not damage the spinal cord immediately.
-For example, the injury may cause muscle spasms that prevent the vertebrae from moving much.
+For example, the injury may cause spasms of muscles supporting the spine that prevent the vertebrae from moving much.
 However, after hours or days, muscle spasms may subside, enabling the vertebrae to move freely, which can damage the spinal cord.

 Almost all people with a spinal cord injury have an injury to the spine.
 However, sometimes children do not (see Spinal Cord Injury in Children).

 The most common cause of spinal cord injuries is motor vehicle crashes, accounting for almost half of them.
 Other causes include falls, sports, work-related accidents, and violence (such as a knife or gunshot wound).